lowRISC/epic-c-example/README.md

 ## Building and Running

-Use `make` to build and run everything.

 Build requirements:

 - spike (riscv-isa-sim)
 - xxd
 - LLVM build dependencies

+The dependencies may be built and installed manually or the provided [Dockerfile](Dockerfile) can be used to set up a container with the dependencies pre-installed.

+Use `make` to build and run everything.

 The Clang/LLVM toolchain with ePIC support is automatically built as part of this example.